Adobe Stock | Photo by AKPhotographer

-Warm days and welcome rain means August gives way to an abundance of fresh produce.
+Warm days and welcome rain mean that August gives way to an abundance of fresh produce.
 Feast on it now or savor summer a little bit longer by preserving these fruits (and veggies) of Mother Nature’s labor by jamming, pickling, or canning them.
 We know the prospect of preserving can seem intimidating if you’ve never done it before, so we asked local experts for their best beginner tips.

 1. Choose good-quality produce and use basic equipment